dennisXZX/web-developer-notes/Performance.md

 - Implement route-based code splitting, which utilizes `dynamic import()` under the hood to achieve the splitting.

 - Avoid unnecessary rendering, for example, we can consider using `PureComponent` and implementing `shouldComponentUpdate` life cycle method in React to fine tune component rendering.

+- Lazy load components in SPA.

+- Use Webpack bundleAnalyzerPlugin to analyze your bundle.

+- Do not use deep nested class selector (#test .class1 .class2), CSS selector resolves from right to left, deep mested selector would increase time for browser to generate a CSS tree.